 22H2 is the version number of the Windows 11 2022 Update that represents the first significant update of the operating system since its original release.
 Also codenamed “Sun Valley 2,” Windows 11 22H2 will introduce new features, improvements, fixes, and visual elements.
 Although you will find many changes, most are tweaks to improve the existing experience.

-This guide will highlight the best new features and changes expected to arrive when Windows 11 22H2 releases sometime in October 2022.
+This guide will highlight the best new features and changes expected to arrive when Windows 11 22H2 releases sometime on September 20, 2022.

 Windows 11 22H2 best features

 Here is a roundup of the best features and changes coming to version 22H2:

 1. New Start menu folders feature

 On Windows 11 22H2, Microsoft plans to update the Start menu with folders and the ability to change the layouts of the “Recommended” section.

 In the “Pinned” section, you can drag an app on top of another to create a folder.
 You can add more apps to a folder, rearrange apps within a folder, remove apps from a folder, and you will also be able to choose a name for the folder.

 2. Taskbar drag and drop